-- our ability to manage our growth effectively; - the absence of material adverse changes in our industry or the global economy; - · our ability to understand and predict trends in our industry and markets; - our ability to enter into and maintain good business relationships with strategic partners; - our ability to comply with current and future regulatory standards; - our ability to protect our intellectual property rights; - our continued compliance with third-party license terms and the non-infringement of third-party intellectual property rights; - our ability to manage and integrate any acquisitions we may pursue; - our ability to retain key personnel; and - our ability to raise sufficient debt or equity financing to support our continued growth.
+- our ability to implement our restructuring announced in January 2022 and to manage the size of our organization effectively; - the absence of material adverse changes in our industry or the global economy; - · our ability to understand and predict trends in our industry and markets; - our ability to maintain good business relationships with our strategic partners; - our ability to comply with current and future regulatory standards; - our ability to protect our intellectual property rights; - our continued compliance with third-party license terms and the non-infringement of third-party intellectual property rights; - our ability to manage and integrate acquisitions; - our ability to retain key personnel; and - our ability to raise sufficient debt or equity financing to support our continued growth.

 We believe there is a reasonable basis for our expectations and beliefs, but they are inherently uncertain.
 We may not realize our expectations, and our beliefs may not prove correct.
 Actual results could differ materially from those described or implied by such forward-looking statements.
-The following uncertainties and factors, among others (including those referred to in the section titled "Risk Factors" in this prospectus supplement, the accompanying base shelf prospectus and in our Annual Report on Form 10-K for the year ended December 31, 2022), could affect future performance and cause actual results to differ materially from those matters expressed in or implied by forward-looking statements:
+The following uncertainties and factors, among others (including those referred to in the section titled "Risk Factors" in this prospectus supplement, the accompanying base shelf prospectus and in our Quarterly Report on Form 10-Q for the quarter ended September 30, 2022), could affect future performance and cause actual results to differ materially from those matters expressed in or implied by forward-looking statements: